 You can do pretty much anything in Ultima Online.
 See those trees?
 You can chop them for wood.
 See some stone in the ground, you can use a pickaxe to mine for ore.
 You can even go fishing, catch fish, cut the fish using a dagger to get raw fish, cook the raw fish on a fire to make edible fish, and that edible fish will restore your hunger.
 You can tailor your own clothes, smelt your own armour and weapons, and even tame animals to aid you in battle, with some animals able to be used as mounts.
 Taming took too long, so we just bought our horses for 502gp from the local veterinary.
 This is where our faithful horse companions Thunder, Gus and Pickle came to be!

 There have been 11 expansions added to the game over time, however there has never been a sequel game released.
 Ultima Online 2 was announced in 1999 with an unknown release date, however it was cancelled by Electronic Arts in March 2001, as they had decided that the market was becoming saturated and that it would be more profitable to divert resources to the original Ultima Online.
-Ultima X Odyssey was another MMO planned for release in 2004.
-Whilst planned to be an MMO, it was also to be the 10th game in the Ultima series, but again our hearts were shattered when this was also cancelled by EA.
+Ultima X Odyssey was another MMO planned for release in 2004 as a successor to Ultima IX: Ascension.
+We were super excited for this but again our hearts were shattered when this was also cancelled by EA.

 To this day after 20 years, Grant and I still log back in every winter almost ritually when the cold weather comes around, getting our nostalgia hit either in a free server we have found or on the proper UO servers.
 Prior to 2018, UO still had a monthly subscription fee, so it’s amazing that after two decades there are still enough players paying monthly for the game to continually receive updates and support.
 However this year, Ultima Online: Endless Journey was released and is a way for players to experience the core features of UO without a paid subscription.